geko1981/FakeItEasy/Huboard.md

 We use [Huboard](https://huboard.com/FakeItEasy/FakeItEasy) for a Kanban style view of the issues and their progress.
-The FakeItEasy owners will move the issues across the board as they progress.
+The FakeItEasy owners will move the issues across the board as they progress, which also updates the [[workflow labels|Issue-labels#workflow]] accordingly).

 ### Columns